wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 Maybe instead of looking at a list of all of the breweries in NC, we want to look up a specific brewery we heard about to check and see if it's located in NC.

 {{< alert warning >}}
-Note that the state abbreviation is in single quotation marks signifying that 'TN' is of the `string` data type.
+Note that the state abbreviation is in single quotation marks signifying that 'TN' is a string data type.
 {{< /alert >}}

 ```